Formation of a magnetized hybrid star with a purely toroidal field from phase-transition-induced collapse: Numerical methods

 where $\alpha$ is the laspe function, $K_{\mathrm{m}}$ is the toroidal magnetization constant, $h$ is the specific enthalpy, $\varpi^2=\alpha^2\psi^4r^2\sin^2\theta$, $\psi$ is the conformal factor, $(r,\theta)$ are the radial and angular coordinates in 2D spherical coordinates, and $m\geq1$ is the toroidal magnetization index.

+The toroidal magnetic field used in our models is equivalent to a magnetic field pointing in the $\phi$-direction in spherical coordinates (see e.g. \citealt{2017MNRAS.466.1330H} for a visualization of a toroidal magnetic field).
+As mentioned in Section \ref{sec:intro}, this purely toroidal field configuration is expected to be unstable.
+However, since our simulations adopt 2D axisymmetry, the magnetic instabilities due to this configuration are suppressed.
+Despite this, many models with mixed fields in the literature still exhibit instability (see e.g. \citealt{2023PhRvD.108h4006S}).
+Since the stable magnetic field configuration is still uncertain, this study serves as an initial exploration into the formation of a magnetized hybrid star with a purely toroidal field configuration.

 In total, 9 models are constructed, where `REF' is the non-magnetized reference model and the remaining 8 neutron star models are magnetized.
 They are part of the models used in \citet{2022CmPhy...5..334L}.
-Because we do not intend to perform a comprehensive study of neutron stars with different masses in this work, all models have a fixed baryonic mass $M_0=1.68$ $M_\odot$, which is within the typical range of neutron star mass.
+Because we do not intend to perform a comprehensive study of neutron stars with different masses in this work, all models have a fixed baryonic mass $M_0=1.68$ $M_\odot$.
+Latest observations of high-mass neutron stars are J0348+0432 at $M = 2.01 \pm 0.04 M_\odot$ \citep{2013Sci...340..448A}, PSR J0740+6620 at $M = 2.08 \pm 0.07 M_\odot$ \citep{2021ApJ...915L..12F}, and PSR J0952-0607 at $M = 2.35 \pm 0.17 M_\odot$ \citep{2022ApJ...934L..17R}.
+These observations imply that the maximum mass of a neutron star should be above $2.0 M_\odot$.
+Hence, the adopted masses of our models are within the observational constraints on the maximum mass of a neutron star.
 Also, the 8 magnetized models have the same toroidal magnetization index $m=1$ but different values of toroidal magnetization constant $K_{\mathrm{m}}$.
 They are arranged in the order of increasing maximum magnetic field strength $\mathcal{B}_\mathrm{max}$, where the model `T1K1' has the lowest strength, and `T1K2' has the second-lowest strength, so on and so forth. (`T1' represents the toroidal magnetization index $m=1$ and `K' indicates the toroidal magnetization constant $K_{\mathrm{m}}$).
-The configuration of these models allows a phase transition that occurs inside the stellar core and facilitates comparison with \citet{2022CmPhy...5..334L}.
+The configuration of these models allows a phase transition that occurs inside the stellar core.
 Table~\ref{table1} summarizes the detailed properties of all 9 models.
+It is unlikely to find the strongest magnetic field $\mathcal{B}_\mathrm{max} \sim 10^{17}$ G of our models on the \emph{surface} of ordinary pulsars and magnetars.
+Nonetheless, this ultra-high field strength could exist inside the stars because the toroidal magnetic fields considered are enclosed within the stars.
+Besides, as mentioned in Section \ref{sec:intro}, arguments based on the virial theorem suggest that the interior magnetic field of a neutron star could reach $10^{18}$ G (see e.g. \citealt{2010PhRvC..82f5802F}, \citealt{1991ApJ...383..745L}, \citealt{1989ApJ...342..958F}, and \citealt{2001ApJ...554..322C}).